Service Trust¶

 - Untrusted output — channels that reach the outside world (sending emails, posting messages, submitting forms)

-Any two of these is manageable.
-All three together means a prompt injection attack in an incoming message could trick the agent into leaking sensitive data through an outbound channel.
+Any two are manageable.
+All three together means a prompt injection attack in an incoming message can trick the agent into leaking sensitive data through an outbound channel.

 Four Properties Per Service¶